Calculator guide

 The First Home Guarantee Alternative

 The Commonwealth's First Home Guarantee (FHG) lets eligible first home buyers purchase with a 5% deposit and no LMI because Housing Australia guarantees the portion of the loan above 80% LVR.
 The scheme has place caps each financial year, property price caps that vary by city and region, and income tests.
 Full eligibility rules sit at Housing Australia's Home Guarantee Scheme.
+The trade-offs are explained in more detail in the First Home Guarantee vs LMI guide.

 For a buyer scraping together the minimum deposit, FHG often saves $20,000–$40,000 in capitalised LMI.
 The trade-off: a smaller deposit means a larger loan, more interest over time, and exposure to negative equity if prices fall in the first few years.